e39a562r/CopyAsanaTicketMarkdownLink/README.md

 3. and paste.
 Done.

 ## After All
-- There is a stupid .pem in the build folder cuz @e39a56r is idiot.
+- There is a stupid .pem in the build folder cuz @e39a56r is `a` idiot.
 - Don't do weird things with it, please.